VKCOM/kphp/docs/kphp-server/execution-options/server-cmd-options.md

 Like `--user`, but controls the group name, default **kitten**.
 The same: makes sense only if launched from **root**.

+<aside>--job-workers-ratio {ratio}</aside>

+The [jobs workers](../../kphp-language/best-practices/parallelism-job-workers.md) ratio of the overall workers number, float, from 0.0 to 1.0, default **0**: no job workers are launched by default.

 ## Rarely used options (advanced level)